 Children who are at risk of radicalisation may have low self-esteem or be victims of bullying or discrimination.
 It is important to note that these signs can also be part of normal teenage behaviour, staff should have confidence in their instincts and seek advice if something feels wrong.

-If staff are concerned about a pupil, they will follow our reporting procedures including discussing their concerns with the DSL.
+If staff are concerned about a pupil, they will follow our procedures set out in this policy, including discussing their concerns with the DSL.

-Staff should always act if they are worried.
+Staff should always take action if they are worried.